ibexa/documentation-developer/docs/content_management/field_types/field_type_reference/formfield.md

 edition: experience
 ---

-# Form Field Type
+# Form field type

-The Form Field Type stores a Form consisting of one or more form fields.
+The Form field type stores a Form consisting of one or more form fields.

 | Name   | Internal name |
 |--------|---------------|